openstack-archive/qinling/doc/source/glossary.rst

 Qinling Glossary
 ================

-As the Qinling project evolves, it’s important that people working on Qinling, users using Qinling, and operators deploying Qinling use a common set of terminology in order to avoid misunderstandings and confusion.
+As the Qinling project evolves, it's important that people working on Qinling, users using Qinling, and operators deploying Qinling use a common set of terminology in order to avoid misunderstandings and confusion.
 To that end, we are providing the following glossary of terms.